-Perten Falling Number apparatus, including standardised precision viscometer tubes with close tolerances, inside diameter $\pm$ 0.02mm outside diameter $\pm$ 0.3mm length $\pm$ 0.3mm.
+Falling Number apparatus, including standardised precision viscometer tubes with close tolerances, inside diameter \pm 0.02mm outside diameter \pm 0.3mm length \pm 0.3mm.

-Thermometer, calibrated in 0.1°C, and certified to $\pm$ 0.3°C.
+Thermometer, calibrated in 0.1°C, and certified to \pm 0.3°C.

 Sample Mill.
-Must produce meal with particle size distribution as follows; <500 $\mu$ m, 0-10%; >210 but <500 $\mu$ m, 25-40%; <210 $\mu$ m, 75-50%.
-The recommended instrument is the Perten 3100 Mill with 0.8mm sieve.
+Must produce meal with particle size distribution as follows; $<500\mu m$, 0-10%; >210 but $<500\mu m$, 25-40%; $<210\mu m$, 75-50%.
+The recommended instrument has a 0.8mm sieve.

-Automatic Pipette should be capable of delivering $25 \pm 0.3$ ml.
+Automatic Pipette should be capable of delivering 25 ± 0.3 ml.

 - Start the Falling Number instrument by following the manufacturer's instructions.
 Ensure the bath is filled with distilled water and the instrument has reached full operating temperature before being used. - Grind a minimum 250g sample of whole grain using the designated mill.
-Sample to be "as is". - Weigh 7.00 $\pm$ 0.05 g of meal into a dry falling number tube.
+Sample to be "as is". - Weigh 7.00 g of meal into a dry falling number tube.
 There is no requirement to adjust the weight of meal based on the elevation where the test occurs or the moisture content of the barley. - Add 25 ml of distilled water from the automatic dispenser.
 Insert a rubber stopper into the top of the tube and shake tube in an upright position 20-30 times (up and down) or more if necessary) until mixed.
 Make sure all flour is suspended by upending.
-Alternatively the unit may shake the tubes.
+Alternatively, the unit may shake the tubes.

-- Use the viscometer stirrer to scrape down the slurry coating the upper part of the tube, and scrape all slurry from the stopper. - Place the tube and the viscometer stirrer into the water bath within 30 to 60 seconds after mixing.
+- Use the viscometer stirrer to scrape down the slurry coating the upper part of the tube and scrape all slurry from the stopper. - Place the tube and the viscometer stirrer into the water bath within 30 to 60 seconds after mixing.
 Start the Falling Number apparatus immediately afterward. - At the conclusion of the test, record the time in seconds. - Remove the tube and appropriately clean the stirrer, tube and stopper using cold water and brush.
 Distilled water may assist removal of all traces of the starch gel material.
 Clean the mill of all residues retained from the sample. - Report the Falling Number value to the nearest second.